laguna03/holbertonschool-shell/permissions/README.md

-13-Script with command to change group owner (chgrp school hello) 14-Script to change the owner and the group owner for all files and  directories(chown vincent:staff *) 15-Script to change the owner of to 2 different owner respectively (chown -h vincent:staff _hello)
+13-Script with command to change group owner (chgrp school hello) 14-Script to change the owner and the group owner for all files and  directories(chown vincent:staff *) 15-Script to change the owner of to 2 different owner respectively (chown -h vincent:staff _hello) 16-Script change ownership only if it belong to specific user (chown vincent hello --from=guillaume)